BaiqingL/CyberPatriotScripts/README.md

 Only authorized for Wellesley team's usuage for 2016 - 2018, you may use this after the competition.

-Created by VBQL, Vuton, Khemri, James, and 5chm1dt.
+Created by Andy L, Ethan P, Luis H, James S, and Alden S.

+2017 - 2018: MA State 1st
+2018 - 2019: MA State 2nd

+Good luck to all future teams!

 # Features
 Auto-securing for Linux and Windows.
 A command compliation is in the folder for Cisco.